StackStorm/st2docs/docs/source/overview.rst

 |st2| is a service with modular architecture.
 It comprises loosely coupled service components that communicate over the message bus, and scales horizontally to deliver automation at scale. |st2| has a Web UI, a CLI client, and of course a full REST API.
 We also ship Python client bindings to make life easier for developers.

 |st2| is new and under active development.
-We are opening it early to engage community, get feedback, and refine directions, and welcome contributions.
+We are very keen to engage the community, to get feedback and refine our directions.
+Contributions are always welcome!

 What's Next?
 -------------------------------